 Then in late 2018 Imperial Metals applied for a 5-year exploration permit to drill for gold in the Donut Hole.

-Our campaign is centred on stopping the logging plans, and convincing the BC government to also stop all future mine and drilling plans then in partnership with First Nations designate the Donut Hole as a protected area.
+We continued to push for the BC government to extinguish Imperial Metals' mine tenure and drilling plans - and then in partnership with First Nations designate the Donut Hole as a protected area.

 Skagit Headwaters Donut Hole Maps

-Google Map of BC Timber Sales Logging Activity in Skagit Headwaters Donut Hole
+Google Map of Mining Activity in Skagit Headwaters Donut Hole

 Your much appreciated donation keeps this work going!